Nancy Burson: Collaboration

 Burson has collaborated with Creative Time, the Lower Manhattan Cultural Council (LMCC), and Deutsche Bank in completing several public art projects in New York City.
 These include the poster project Visualize This (Creative Time, 1991), the billboard “There's No Gene For Race" (2000), the poster/postcard project "Focus on Peace" which coincided with the first anniversary of 9/11, and “Looking Up” and “Truth”, 2005.

 Burson’s new TogetherAllOne concepts and designs promote the concept of global unity and encompass everything from interactive children’s books to projected lighting installations and original music videos.
 In 2014 her public artworks were displayed as videos and light projections at both the Berlin Festival of Light and the New York Festival of Light.
-She has also written two interactive iBooks: You Can Draw The Way You Feel, and You Can Draw Love.
+She has also written two interactive children's iBooks: You Can Draw The Way You Feel, and You Can Draw Love.
 Both iBooks were published and produced by FlickerLab, NYC.

+An award-winning Short Documentary Film

+In 2023, SRW Films produced an award-winning 13-minute short documentary called It’s Not Up To Us.
+The film won 15 film festival acceptances and 4 wins for Best Documentary Short.
+In it, Burson maintains the belief that forces beyond her self guide her work.
+The complex truth behind Nancy's beliefs and how they've shaped her career evokes questions about the nature of creation and of reality itself.